 - Why It’s Great.
 Though Atlanta has fewer trucks than Houston or San Francisco, it has a strong support and advocacy network.
 The Atlanta Street Food Coalition maintains a current calendar (though not an interactive app) with food truck locations and times.
-The Food Movement, a for-profit company, is in the early stages of building an empire of complementary food trucks – it currently owns at least a dozen.
-Atlanta also has two hubs where trucks can reserve space semi-permanently: the Atlanta Food Truck Park & Event Center, and the Food Movement’s hub at 2715 Peachtree Square.
+Atlanta also has hubs where trucks can reserve space semi-permanently, including the Atlanta Food Truck Park.

-9. Los Angeles
+9. Los Angeles, California

 Unless there’s an air quality alert, the weather doesn’t really affect L.A.’s food truck scene.
 Veteran taco truck operators now work alongside farm-to-table specialists, pizza trucks, mobile donut shops, and trucks that serve gourmet Brazilian cuisine.
 Coverage isn’t uniform across L.A.’s many neighborhoods, but it’s not confined to the downtown core, either: West Hollywood, Santa Monica, and Century City all host clusters with permanent or semi-permanent members.
 A few brave souls even make it out to Valley communities such as Van Nuys and Northridge.